aws-amplify/amplify-backend/packages/backend-function/API.md

 // @public (undocumented)
 type InvalidConfig = unknown & {
-    invalidType: 'Some of the AWS environment variables needed to configure Amplify are missing.';
+    invalidType: 'Some of the AWS environment variables needed to configure Amplify are missing.
+Check the sandbox output for an error with resolution guidance.';
 };

 // @public (undocumented)